jjvanzon/Circular-Language-Spec-Plans/3. Done/2008-09 02    Parameters Spec Plan.md

 - (0h)
 -----
-- Considered the general approach, described in the super-project *Circle Language Spec.*
+- Considered the general approach, described in the super-project *Encircle Language Spec.*
 - Commands & classes loosely coupled was moved to the parameter articles.
 - Recorded the amount of articles, that was planned to be written at the beginning of the project.